Lauritzen Corporation

-Lauritzen Corporation is a financial and interstate bank holding company headquartered in Omaha, Nebraska, USA.
+Lauritzen Corporation is a financial and interstate bank holding company headquartered in Omaha, Nebraska, US.
 Lauritzen Corporation currently has bank branches in Nebraska and Iowa, and has total assets of approximately $1.36 billion.
 In addition to banks, Lauritzen Corporation has five holding companies and 15 insurance or financial companies.
-Lauritzen Corporation has an approximately 28% voting share in First National of Nebraska, Inc. All told, it is one of the 50 largest banks in the United States ranked by total deposits, and is ranked among the top 200 United States banks by The Banker financial journal.
+Lauritzen Corporation has an approximately 28% voting share in First National of Nebraska, Inc. It is one of the 50 largest banks in the United States ranked by total deposits, and is ranked among the top 200 United States banks by The Banker financial journal.